P&C insurance markets by country

 The Finnish P&C insurance market

 One of the special characteristics of the Finnish insurance sector is that statutory lines generate a major share of premiums written.
-In year 2022, two-thirds of all premiums written came from statutory insurance, i.e. employee pension, workers’ compensation and motor liability insurances.
+In 2023, approximately one quarter of all premiums written came from statutory insurance, i.e. employee pension, workers’ compensation and motor liability insurances.

 The Finnish insurance market has been developing, and the overall demand for insurance is high.
 According to studies, nearly half of all Finnish people consider voluntary insurance policies to be a necessary supplement to social security benefits.